Nameerrkhan/SolomINT-VPN/README.md

 ## Why I built this

 Most consumer VPNs are either expensive subscriptions or free apps that quietly sell user data.
-I wanted to understand — end to end — what it actually takes to build a trustworthy VPN, from raw cloud infrastructure up to a working, reliable mobile client, before deciding whether to build this into a real product for the South Asia market.
+I wanted to understand — end to end — what it actually takes to build a trustworthy VPN, from raw cloud infrastructure up to a working, reliable mobile client, before deciding whether to build this into a real product.

 ## Architecture